 It is true that a trucking company can be held liable for the actions of the drivers who have been employed by that company.
 But when there is no employer-employee relationship between the company and the driver, or, in other words, when the driver is classified as an independent contractor, there is very little you can do to hold the trucking company liable.

-“But do not get frustrated just yet,” says our Los Angeles truck accident attorney at the Compass Law Group, PC First of all, it often happens that trucking companies misclassify the status of their drivers in order to escape liability.
+“But do not get frustrated just yet,” says our Los Angeles truck accident attorney at the Compass Law Group, LLP First of all, it often happens that trucking companies misclassify the status of their drivers in order to escape liability.
 And this is something your experienced truck accident attorney in Los Angeles or elsewhere in California will have to look into.

 How trucking companies escape liability for truck accidents